 - 1/4 tsp. nutmeg

 1-Prep your pizza rectangle pan with 2 layers of paper towel.
-Your going to turn your oven on broil.
+Turn your oven on broil.
 Make sure your oven rack is on the bottom 3rd of your oven.
-You do not want it at the bottom of the oven and you don’t want it in the middle either but right under the middle section of the oven, so it not to be too far away from the flame and not be to close to the flame that it would burn.
+You do not want it at the bottom of the oven and you don't want it in the middle either but right under the middle section of the oven, so it not to be too far away from the flame and not be to close to the flame that it would burn.

 2-Peel your eggplant and slice lengthwise, start layering on paper towel.
-After you fill the layer you are going to salt the eggplant prior to topping it with another layer of paper towel; so on and so forth till you have all your eggplant cut, salted and layered.
+After you fill the layer, salt the eggplant prior to topping it with another layer of paper towel; so on and so forth till you have all your eggplant cut, salted and layered.

-3-You ‘re going to clean and prep your carrot, celery, shallots and garlic.
-In your sauce pan you are placing your olive oil and your butter in first then your going to put all your herbs and vegetables in and your going to saute them until they become translucent and carrots, celery will not be hard.(fork can spear easily).
-Your also going to salt them too, this also helps with the saute.
+3-Clean and prep your carrot, celery, shallots and garlic.
+In your sauce pan you are placing your olive oil and your butter in first then put all your herbs and vegetables in and sauté them until they become translucent and carrots, celery will not be hard.(fork can spear easily).
+You're also going to salt them too, this also helps with the sauté.

 5- Your eggplant should be ready now to start cooking.
-After you uncover the eggplant your going to blot the excess water the salt has pulled out.
-You’re going to take another pizza pan and a stainless steel cookie rack and place it in the pizza pan.
-Your going to place your eggplant on the rack and proceed to brush olive oil over your eggplant; just a light brush is all you need.
-Then you are going to flip your eggplant and brush the other side with olive oil too.
+After you uncover the eggplant you're going to blot the excess water the salt has pulled out.
+You're going to take another pizza pan and a stainless steel cookie rack and place it in the pizza pan.
+Place your eggplant on the rack and proceed to brush olive oil over your eggplant; just a light brush is all you need.
+Then flip your eggplant and brush the other side with olive oil too.
 Now your ready to start your broiling.
 Remember you must keep a close eye on them since it will cook fast and you DO NOT want to accidentally burn it.
-Your going to use tongs to flip them over.
-And your going to do the same thing for the other side; then proceed to finish the rest of your eggplant.
-Don’t forget to stir your sauce periodically throughout the oven cooking time of the eggplant.
+Use tongs to flip them over doing the same thing for the other side; then proceed to finish the rest of your eggplant.
+Don't forget to stir your sauce periodically throughout the oven cooking time of the eggplant.

 6-You are now going to prep your filling for the eggplant.
-Your going to put your eggs,parmesan cheese, salt and pepper in a bowl and mix well, next your going to add ricotta and mozzarella cheese and your quarter teaspoon of nutmeg and continue to mix well; your going to refrigerate till ready for the mixture.
+In a bowl put your eggs, parmesan cheese, salt, pepper and mix well, next add ricotta and mozzarella cheese and a quarter teaspoon of nutmeg; continue to mix well; then refrigerate till ready for the mixture.